yonasuriv/yonasuriv/README.md

 <!-- About -->

 ### About
 I'm an Inquisitive Developer and a Computer Science Student.
-With heavy interest in Full-Stack Development, Cybersecurity, Cryptography and Artificial Intelligence fields.
 Always eager to learn and grow as a professional and as a person while doing my best to contribute to my colleagues and the world.

+### Interests
+These are currently the fields I like to learn the most
+- Full-Stack Development,
+- Cybersecurity,
+- Cryptography and
+- Artificial Intelligence.
+Altought my interests are vast

 <!-- Contact -->
 ### Contact me